Sharm el-Sheikh travel guide

 Shark’s Bay

-A smaller, quieter beach section 5km north of Naama Bay.
-Associated with the hotels and dive clubs in that area.
-The reef starts close to shore and is accessible for snorkeling without a boat.
-Day passes to resort beach clubs here typically include sun lounger and pool access.
-Better for snorkeling than Naama Bay.
+A smaller, quieter beach section approximately 5km north of Naama Bay.
+Associated with the hotels and dive clubs in that area, including the Reef Oasis and Savoy resorts.
+The reef starts close to shore and is accessible for snorkeling without a boat — this is the key advantage over Naama Bay.
+The house reef here is well-preserved and supports a range of fish species visible from the surface.

 Coral Bay

 South of Naama Bay, Coral Bay is quieter and has cleaner reef access.
 Accessible via a resort property or day pass arrangement.
 Less developed than Naama Bay and closer to what the natural coastline looks like before heavy resort construction.
+The snorkeling here is good — the reef is less disturbed than in the main bay — though access can be limited depending on which resorts control the beachfront.

 Ras Um Sid